Open Burning Prohibitions

-Open burning is banned statewide in Delaware during the Ozone Season (May 1-Sept.
+Open burning ordinarily eligible for approval is banned throughout Delaware during the Ozone Season (May 1-Sept.
 30).

-Delaware has prohibited the burning of waste and garbage since the state’s first open burning regulations were established in 1967.
+Delaware has prohibited the burning of waste and garbage at any time since the state’s first open burning regulations were established in 1967.

-Open burning of leaves and grass clippings is also prohibited.
+Open burning of fallen leaves and grass clippings is also always prohibited.

 |Photo by Bill Jones|